The Benefits of Heat Treatment

-This heat treatment uses inert gases, usually argon, high temperatures and very high pressure; this allows the occurrence of plastic deformation, creep and diffusion.
+This heat treatment process uses inert gases, usually argon, high temperatures and very high pressure; this allows the occurrence of plastic deformation, creep and diffusion.
 HIP is used to remove internal microporosity, which improves the mechanical properties by compressing any gas and porosity that might be present in the part.

-HIP’s properties make it ideal for microporosity removal in any metal but especially in high integrity applications such as aircraft engines and components.
-It is also used in the medical industry, improving chrome, titanium, and stainless steel implants.
+HIP’s properties make it ideal for microporosity removal in any metal but, especially, in high-integrity applications such as aircraft engines and components.
+It is also used in the medical industry, improving chrome, titanium, and stainless-steel implants.

 This technique is applied to ferrous metals only, and is useful for applications that require a uniform, pearlitic structure at a microscopic level; this includes grain size and composition.
 Often used for ferrous alloys, normalising requires steel to be heated to around 40oC above its critical temperature, held at those degrees for a while and then cooled in the open air.

 The end goal of this process is to increase the toughness of the steel, relieve internal stresses and refine the grain size.
 Materials that have been normalised are tougher than those that have been annealed.
 Normalising is also, typically, the last treatment given to steel before the part is ready to be used.